Erica

 In what ways do you participate in the community?

-As a community manager with Stanislaus County, Chief Executive Office, I can offer support to our unincorporated areas.
+As a Deputy Executive Officer with Stanislaus County, Chief Executive Office, I can offer support to our unincorporated areas.
 I work closely with our communities, listen to their concerns, and I do my best to connect them to the many services our 26 different county departments have to offer.
 I also try to be resource and help connect organizations to one another to continue to work together in building a better tomorrow.